Skip to content

 What's Checked

-• Code formatting: cargo fmt for Rust files
+• Code formatting: rustfmt for changed Rust files

 • Markdown formatting: markdownlint for consistent documentation